 It was with these thoughts in mind that I contacted Senator Lautenberg’s Office in Washington D.C. a few weeks ago, seeking clarification and comments on his remarks about the issue of gun control and his public statements that “no one needs XYZ gun or accessory for duck hunting” I was connected to a staffer named Sean, and, after explaining I was an independent journalist with a few questions, and enduring an interrogation regarding “who do you write for?”
 I proceeded to pose the following questions, asking that they be relayed to the Senator.

 - Why does the Senator, and indeed many others, feel that “need” has anything to do with a discussion of Rights?

-- Why does the Senator feel that his proposal to ban certain firearms and their accessories would be anymore effective in its results then other bans enacted by Congress in the past that have clearly and provably been dismal failures ?
+- Why does the Senator feel that his proposal to ban certain firearms and their accessories would be any more effective in its results than other bans enacted by Congress in the past that have clearly and provably been dismal failures?

 This last question really threw Sean for a loop.
 He claimed he didnt understand what my question alluded to and asked me for clarification.
 I explained that as a Nation, we tried Prohibition and it was a dismal failure of Public Policy.

 It didnt stop anyone from drinking, led directly to the establishment of Organized Crime on a large scale, with its associated violence, and simply drove the market for alcohol underground, giving rise to “speakeasies” and homemade “bathtub gin“.